 According to German law, minors and members of other vulnerable groups must not be detained while they have the status of asylum applicants.
 However, asylum seekers may lose this status as a result of a Dublin procedure and hence be detained for the purpose of a Dublin transfer (see section on Grounds for Detention).

 Section 62(1) of the Residence Act contains the following provision regarding the detention of children and families:

-In 2019, 3,806 minors (under 18 years) were deported to third countries and 1,489 minors were transferred to another state under the Dublin Regulation.
+In 2021, 1,915 children (under 18 years) were deported to third countries or transferred to another state under the Dublin Regulation.
 These measures usually involve that children are taken into custody for a few hours on the day the transfer takes place.
-Furthermore, 1,337 minors were returned to neighbouring countries after being refused entry on the territory, out of which 222 were registered as unaccompanied minors.
+Furthermore, 1,572minors were returned to neighbouring countries after being refused entry on the territory, out of which 296 were registered as unaccompanied minors.
 The immediate returns (Zurückweisungen) or removals (Zurückschiebungen) are usually preceded by an arrest and a short-term apprehension.

 With the exception of these short-term apprehensions, detention of minors ordered by a court seems to be exceptional.
 Between 2018 and the first quarter of 2021, no minors were reported to be detained during a Dublin transfer.
 By way of illustration, the regional government of the Federal State of Hesse informed the Parliament that detention of minors for the purpose of removals was ‘excluded’, and Bavaria and Hamburg equally report that minors are not detained as a rule.
 For the period of 2018 until the first quarter of 2021, only the Federal State of North Rhine-Westphalia reported that one minor had been detained, but he was released immediately when his minority had been established.